micro-btc/micro-btc-docs/src/pages/blog/build-with-bitcoin.md

 ### What are some examples of apps that could be built with micro-btc?

 - Bitcoin wallets
-  - A simple Taproot wallet with an excellent UI/UX
+  - A mobile wallet with an excellent UI/UX and single-sig Taproot support
+  - A browser extension wallet with single-sig Taproot support
-  - A multi-sig Taproot wallet
+  - A desktop wallet with multi-sig Taproot support
 - Taproot-enabled Games
   - Poker game (deposit Bitcoin to multi-sig, server authorizes payouts)
   - Chess game (deposit Bitcoin to multi-sig, server authorizes payouts)